baotranC/fullstackopen2022/part2/countries/README.md

 There is a button next to the name of the country, which when pressed shows the view for that country:
     ![](countries3.JPG)

+To display the weather, the weather https://openweathermap.org API is used.
+(Please refer to TODO: Configuration section)

 - If there is only one country matching the query, then the basic data of the country are shown:

     ![](countries4.JPG)

 - If there is none of the country matching the query:

     ![](countries5.JPG)